Shiva-sainiiii/Ai-Teaching-Assistants-/README.md

-# 🤖 AI Teaching Assistant – Smart Learning Platform
+# 🤖 AI Teaching Assistant -
+*Smart Learning Platform*

 🚀 An AI-powered, data-driven learning platform that transforms static PDFs into an interactive, intelligent, and trackable learning experience.